Resource: aws_instance#

 - (Optional) Placement group to start the instance in.private_ip

-) Private IP address to associate with the instance in a VPC.root_block_device
+- (Optional) Private IP address to associate with the instance in a VPC.- Constraints: Conflicts with

-- (Optional) Configuration block to customize details about the root block device of the instance.
-See Block Devices below for details.
+- (Optional) Root block device of the instance.
+The structure of this block is described below.
 When accessing this as an attribute reference, it is a list containing one object.secondary_private_ips

-) A list of secondary private IPv4 addresses to assign to the instance's primary network interface in a VPC.
-Currently, only specifying the primary private IP address is supported.source_dest_check
+- (Optional) List of secondary private IPv4 addresses to assign to the instance's primary network interface in a VPC.- Constraints: Conflicts with

-- (Optional) Controls if traffic is routed to the instance when the destination address does not match the instance.
-Defaults totrue
+- (Optional) Controls if traffic is routed to the instance when the destination address does not match the instance.- Default value:

-- (Optional) VPC subnet ID to launch in.tags
+- (Optional) The ID of a subnet to launch in.tags

-- (Optional) A map of tags to assign to the resource.
-Note that these tags apply to the instance and not block storage devices.
-If configured with a providerdefault_tags
+- (Optional) Map of tags to assign to the instance.
+If a providerdefault_tags

 ,host